Sultan10sn/MDRN_PROJ/README.md

 # Form component - a form to make a character, giving a user three input fields.

 # Navbar - allow to navigate between the feed and the form

+# steps to run the code

+1. Install the node dependncies by using npm install
+2. Run the code by using npm run dev